Here you’ll find some of the questions people ask about urethane no-crush or zero crush rollers and wheels.

-For idler applications, zero crush wheels can have a pocket cast at the center into which a bearing is pressed by hand.
+For idler applications, zero crush rollers and wheels can have a pocket cast at the center into which a bearing is pressed by hand.
 If the bearing wears out, you can easily replace it.

-Can you recover our no-crush wheels that have a metal insert?
+Can you recover our no-crush rollers or wheels that have a metal insert?

 Yep, we sure can.
-However, depending on the wheel, the insert, and the size of both, it may be more cost-effective to create new parts.
-If you want to inquire about recovering your wheels, send us a photo via email and we’ll get back to you right away.
+However, depending on the part, the insert, and the size of both, it may be more cost-effective to create new parts.
+If you want to inquire about recovering your rollers or wheels, send us a photo via email and we’ll get back to you right away.

-Does Urethane Innovators make standard wheels or is everything custom?
+Does Urethane Innovators make standard rollers or wheels or is everything custom?

 We don’t make stock wheels in advance and then sell you something that’s close to what you’re looking for.
 Everything we do is custom — meaning, it’s based on your application and the challenge you’re trying to solve.

-We do, however, specialize in high volume production runs and can make specialty no-crush urethane wheels by the hundreds, thousands, or tens of thousands — just let us know!
+We do, however, specialize in high volume production runs and can make specialty no-crush urethane rollers and wheels by the hundreds, thousands, or tens of thousands — just let us know!

 Can you make no-crush wheels for our speciality application on an ongoing basis?

 Yes, you bet!
-We have many clients who have us manufacture a set number of wheels either monthly or quarterly.
+We have many clients who have us manufacture a set number of rollers or wheels either monthly or quarterly.

-To learn more, contact our Sales Manager Lee Hofmann at email@example.com or 252-637-7110.
-She’ll be happy to discuss your urethane no-crush wheel needs with you.
+To learn more, contact our Sales Manager Lee Hofmann at firstname.lastname@example.org or 252-637-7110.
+She’ll be happy to discuss your urethane no-crush roller or wheel needs with you.